g-ravity/tweetr-api/README.md

 ### Steps to run the project

 - Inside the project directory, run `yarn` to install all the dependencies
-- Add a .env file in the root directory with MongoDB credentials, Firebase storage credentials & JWT Secret
+- Add a .env file in the root directory with all the credentials.
+Check the src/types/General.types.ts file for the field names
-- Inside the src directory, add a serviceAccountKey.json file with firebase service account credentials
 - Now run `yarn dev` at the root directory to start the project